Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Conclusion

 We have introduced a novel prior and MCMC sampler that allow us to efficiently extend BART to log-linear models for unordered categorical and count responses.
 We expect that these models will be useful in a variety of settings, given the range of applied problems where the original BART model and its extensions have been successfully deployed.
 Like the original BART model, log-linear BART is highly modular and amenable to embedding within larger models for more complex applications.
 The use of a logistic regression BART model in the context of zero-inflated count data is just the one step in this direction.

 These priors and algorithms can be used to fit a wide range of models including ordinal models like the continuation ratio logit, as well as hurdle versions of the Poisson and negative binomial models, with different data augmentation techniques.
 As another concrete example, in the supplemental material (Section~\ref{sec:hetmodel}) we describe how to fit models for continuous data with covariate-dependent heteroscedasticity using the methods in this paper.
-(This model using a different prior distribution was presented by \cite{barthet}, concurrently with a preliminary presentation of this paper.)
+(This model using a slightly different prior distribution was presented by \cite{barthet}, concurrently with a presentation of methods in this paper and, is introduced in detail by \cite{Pratola2017-cz}.)